gaybro8777/floridaveteransbenefits/_posts/2013-11-13-dependency-and-indemnity-compensation.md

 **What are Some Related Benefits?**
 Health Care (CHAMPVA) Federal Employment Pre
-Home Loan Guaranty Survivors' & Dependents' Educational Assistance
+Home Loan Guaranty Survivors' &amp; Dependents' Educational Assistance

 For More Information, Call Toll-Free 1-800-827-1000 or Visit VA’s Web Site at www.va.gov